-- ☐ Inspect all sealants a minimum of every six months.
-A quick walk around the motorhome before leaving may help prevent potential problems during trips. - Have the sealant replaced if you notice any cracks, voids, gaps, breaks, looseness or any sign of physical deterioration. - ☐ Always use the same type of sealant that was removed.
+- □ Inspect all sealants, a minimum of every six months.
+Make sure to check the roof and all four sides of the recreation vehicle including al moldings, doors, vents and exterior attachments.
+A quick walk around the recreation vehicle before leaving may help prevent potential problems during trips and vacations. - □ Have the sealant replaced if you notice any cracks, peeling, voids, gaps, breaks, looseness or any sign of physical deterioration.
+Reseal at least one time each year as preventative maintenance. - □ Always use the same type of sealant that was removed.
 Your dealer service or parts manager can help you obtain the correct sealant(s).

-The sealants may become damaged due to ultraviolet exposure, air pollution, freezing temperatures and exposure to other elements.
+The sealants may become damaged due to road vibration, ultraviolet exposure, air pollution, freezing temperatures and exposure to other elements.
 Repair deteriorated sealants immediately to prevent damage.
 Cap seal all trim and openings at least once after the first year and thereafter as cracks, peeling, lifting and shrinkage occur.